yguenduez/nerd-neck/report.md

 We use 0.1 as its value (This is the recommended default value for a general purpose application)

-TODO: Find table with values and source to it.

 When picking the right value for beta, there is a trade-off between the stability of the resulting orientation and its response.
-For example for drones, which have to react fast, the Madgwick Filter is optimised for high responsivness.
+For example for drones, which have to react fast, the Madgwick Filter is optimised for high responsiveness.
-On almost static, or human motion tracking.
+On almost static, or human motion tracking the filter is optimized for

 # Hardware